 Emotional language is a sign of lack of critical thinking.
 Emotional words are therefore a big fat red flag for your teacher.
 You want to make it appear as if you have come to your position in an essay through the use of objective and thoughtful research.

-“Look,” I would tell them, “I know that abusive behaviour is disgusting – we all in this room agree on that.
-But you need to be the professional, objective juror.
+“Look,” I would tell them, “I know that abusive behavior is disgusting – we all in this room agree on that.
+But you need to be a professional, objective juror.
 Explain to me the effects of child abuse through facts and research.
 Show facts, not feelings.
 In your essay, keep your emotional language out of it.”

 Simply speaking, emotional language makes it appear to your marker that you are susceptible to researcher bias.
 A more sober analysis will be more much convincing.